-Sadly, Norma Miller passed away on 5th May this year.
+Sadly, Norma Miller passed away on 5th May 2019.
 Born on 2nd December 1919, today would have been her 100th birthday!
 We wanted to put up a special post dedicated to the Queen of Swing and also reminisce about her trip to London in 2015.
 Read more below…

 The life and times of Norma Miller